gumaerc-testorg/sts.009-spring-2012/content/pages/lecture-notes.md

 13
 {{< tdclose >}}
 {{< tdopen >}}
-The "Gospel of Evolution" in the Late–19th Century
+The "Gospel of Evolution" in the Late–19{{< sup "th" >}} Century
 {{< tdclose >}}
 {{< tdopen >}}

 Darwin's theory seized the imaginations of late-Victorians, and soon the idea of evolution was being applied to everything—from the fortunes of individuals, to the fate of empires.
-We will review the extraordinary range of views about the wider significance of evolution—in Britain, and in the United States, home to some of the most striking forms of "Social Darwinism" in the late–19th century.
+We will review the extraordinary range of views about the wider significance of evolution—in Britain, and in the United States, home to some of the most striking forms of "Social Darwinism" in the late–19{{< sup "th" >}} century.

 [Lecture 13 (PDF - 2.1MB)]({{< baseurl >}}/resources/mitsts_009s12_lec13)